gildardocamelo/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 # 0x02-shell_redirections

-This <README.md> is a file that lists executables files with shell commands on redirects.
+This <README.md> is a file that lists executable files with shell commands on redirection and filtering.

 ## Directory list :books: & :page_facing_up: